wasciutto/wasciutto/_posts/2025-04-14-model_for_addition_trainer.md

 ---
 layout: post
-title: Model Development for an Adapative Addition Trainer
+title: Developing a Model for Adapative Addition Training
 ---

 About three years ago, I heard about some findings from a [Nature Communciations paper](https://www.nature.com/articles/s41467-019-12552-4) proposing that the optimal success rate for any learning task is about 85%.